Energising Development (EnDev) Kenya

 Title: Energising Development (EnDev) Kenya

-Lead executing agency: Ministry of Energy and Petroleum, Kenya
+Lead executing agency: Ministry of Energy, Kenya

 Overall term: 2006 to 2019

 Kenya's energy framework is one of the most well developed in sub-Saharan Africa.
 Numerous reforms instituted by the Kenyan Government over the past 15 years have considerably increased competition and efficiency in this sector.
 For example, between 2011 and 2016, the country’s installed power capacity rose by roughly 50 per cent, from 1,539 megawatts to 2,341 megawatts.
 During the same period, access to electricity more than doubled, from about 2,038,625 connections (26 per cent of Kenya’s total households) in 2011, to 4,890,373 connections (over 50 per cent) by 2016.
 Rural electrification rose to 32 per cent, mainly through electricity connections in public facilities and surrounding households.

 Despite these achievements, several challenges remain, including limited access to electricity in remote areas and especially the sparsely populated northern region where less than 6 per cent of households are currently connected to the national electricity grid.
 Moreover, power outages are still common due to inadequate transmission and distribution technologies.

 Biomass is the predominant source of energy in Kenya.
 The primary energy consumption (68 per cent) is derived from biomass and some 90 per cent of rural households rely on it for cooking and heating.
 Biomass is burned inefficiently, leading to adverse environmental impacts such as soil degradation and deforestation.
 The use of traditional stoves is a cause of indoor air pollution and thus smoke-related health problems.